19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Items/Artifacts/Spell Foci/The Enchiridion/The Enchiridion.md

-# The Necronomicon
+# The Enchiridion

-The Necronomicon is a book that is tied closely to a malevolent deity or force in the setting, couched in mystery, occult, and lost history.
-The book holds untold secrets and drives its readers to chaotic insanity, but the reader would call it enlightenment.
+The Enchiridion is a book that is tied closely to a benevolent deity or force in the setting, couched in mystery, fabled stories, and lost history.
+The book holds untold secrets and drives its readers to heroic adventure to combat the forces of evil.

 ## Tier 0 Abilities
 ###### Unlock: Upon opening the book and attempting to read it.
-The Necronomicon holds the secrets to arcane magic, each page is [Spell](../../../../Magic/Spells/Spell%20Index.md).
+The Enchiridion holds the secrets to divine magic, each page is [Spell](../../../../Magic/Spells/Spell%20Index.md).
 This book's spells use intelligence as their spell [Casting](../../../../Magic/Casting%20Spells.md) ability.
-The event of the PC finding the book binds their destiny together, and whatever malevolent force is behind the book grants the PC knowledge of how to decipher 2 spells from it's pages.
-Deciphering the spells takes effort.
-Whenever your [Intelligence](../../../../Player%20Character%20Components/Chosen%20Statistics/Intelligence.md) increases you may learn 2 more spells.
+The event of the PC finding the book binds their destiny together, and whatever benevolent force is behind the book grants the PC knowledge of how to decipher 2 spells from it's pages.
+Learning the spells requires your spirit to be disciplined and in line with the virtues extolled.
+Whenever your [Wisdom](../../../../Player%20Character%20Components/Chosen%20Statistics/Wisdom.md) increases you may learn 2 more spells.

-The Necronomicon is a path to all sorts of knowledge, but it is limited by its nature.
-The spells in the Necronomicon cannot have the Life tag.
+The Enchiridion is a path to all sorts of knowledge, but it is limited by its nature.
+The spells in the Enchiridion must have the Life tag.

-The spell list is the [Arcane](../../../../Magic/Spells/Arcane/Arcane%20Index.md) spell list.
+You can see the life [[spell list]].
 You gain a +1 to all spell [Casting](../../../../Magic/Casting%20Spells.md) die rolls using this book.
 ## Tier 1 Abilities
 ###### Unlock: Casting a spell from the book.
 *The Black Sacrament*: